Updated 30 Oct 2020

 I will be adding to this summary as the synth develops, and as I use more features.

 So, in no particular order, here goes…

 The XO comes with Factory Banks F0-F8 and User Banks U0-U9 of 128 slots each.
-The Factory banks cannot be changed and contain presets for a large range of instruments.
+The Factory banks cannot be changed and contain presets for a large range of instrument sounds.
 Each of the Factory banks groups similar types of presets (eg Wind instruments for wind controllers, Keyboard instruments for wind controllers, etc), and many of the presets appear multiple times over the various categories.
 The idea is that you save your favourite factory presets into the User Banks, and and then edit them to meet your taste.

 You can change the currently selected bank by pressing the left two buttons together, using the right knob to choose the bank name, and clicking the right knob to select it.
 You can change the name of your User banks to suit your needs.
-For instance, I have a “General Purpose” bank with presets I use regularly, and a “Busking” bank where the instruments are mostly defaulted to “C” transpose so I can use them with backing tracks.
+For instance, I have a “Favourites” bank with presets I use regularly, and a “Busking” bank where the instruments are defaulted to “C” transpose so I can use them with backing tracks.

-The various settings of the synth (as opposed to the instrument sound presets) can be saved and loaded.
+The various settings of the synth (as opposed to the sound presets) can be saved and loaded.
 These settings include things like be the way various MIDI instruments are configured, the default volume, the default reverb, etc. There are hundreds of settings.
 This function is found in the Utilities>Internal Backup.
 You can save to one of 5 locations (named 1-5).